A Christ-centered Easter – Creating Religious Easter Traditions for Families

-The book is illustrated so beautifully!
+This book has beautiful illustrations!
 It’s a very touching story about a grandfather that takes his grandchildren on a walk to find the true meaning of Easter.
 He uses scripture clues to have the children try to find symbols that represent parts of the Easter story.
 I loved it so much because the storyline was about a grandfather teaching his grandchildren.
 It’s a wonderful Easter tradition to start with your own grandchildren this year!

 This inspired me to make an Easter walk of my own for my Littles.
 You can do it too!
 Below, I have included the scripture verses that are used in the *story (with an exception, see my note below).
 If you want to get the book, you can order it here through Amazon or check your local bookseller.
 (Unfortunately, it’s out of print, but they still have a few left.
 But when they’re gone, they’re gone.
 I have found it at several used book sites.
 Just search it in Google.)
 Get the book if you can, but if not, here is the activity:

 New Easter Traditions for Families – Idea #3: Easter Walk – Book & Activity

 This is a perfect time to talk to your grandchildren and express your love for and what it means to have faith in the Savior, Jesus Christ.
 You can leave a legacy of faith and inspiration to those precious children who will certainly need that strength as they grow up in an ever-challenging world.

 “And they clothed him with purple, and plaited a crown of thorns, and put it about his head. . .”

 – Find something pointy and sharp to represent the crown of thorns that was placed on Jesus’ head.